 - Varicose veins with a covering of irritated, itchy or dry skin.

-- Over time, these issues move upwards to the calf and leg.
+- Over time, these issues move to the calf and leg.
 This leads to the development of additional symptoms.

 The Risk Factors of Varicose Eczema